jpickuplor/EBTA_trimble-connect-py/README.md

 # Trimble Connect APIs
+## (PLEASE NOTE - THIS REPOSITORY IS NOT FREQUENTLY MAINTAINED AND PURELY SERVES AS A SET OF USEFUL EXAMPLES)

 This example demonstrates how to interact with the Trimble Connect Model API using the `TrimblePy` Python package.